 In all cases, Etsy will take the VAT paid by the buyer and remit to the relevant tax authorities.
 Sellers are not responsible for adding VAT to their digital listing prices.
 If you have any questions regarding your tax liability on digital items that you sell, please contact your tax advisor.

 How digital VAT works for buyers

-Etsy automatically detects if the buyer is in one of these counties and adds the appropriate VAT to the listing price if the item is a digital file download.
+Etsy automatically detects if the buyer is in one of these countries and adds the appropriate VAT to the listing price if the item is a digital file download.